-Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - all meetings Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding business plans Monitoring implementation and performance of objectives MTN's sustainability vision is to protect and create shared value for MTN and our stakeholders through responsible environmental and social practices.
+Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - all meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Setting performance objectives Monitoring implementation and performance of objectives Overseeing major capital expenditures, acquisitions and divestitures MTN's sustainability vision is to protect and create shared value for MTN and our stakeholders through responsible environmental and social practices.
 To realise our vision, our sustainability approach is categorised into three pillars (sustainable economic value, eco-responsibility and sustainable societies) that identify the areas we most focus on, to ensure we operate responsibly and sustainably.
-At quarterly social and ethics board committee meetings, sustainability reports are presented, ensuring that the MTN Group's Regulatory and Corporate Affairs Officer accounts for the business's sustainability risks, opportunities and performance.
+At quarterly social and ethics board committee meetings, sustainability reports are presented, ensuring that the MTN Group's Regulatory and Corporate Affairs Officer and Group Executive: Corporate Affairs accounts for the business's sustainability risks, opportunities and performance.
 This includes climate change related issues which include energy consumption, climate risks and opportunities, as well as alternative energy and energy efficiency initiatives at scheduled intervals.
-Sustainability is implemented by dedicated functions within the Group Regulatory and Corporate Affairs department, which is managed by the Group Regulatory and Corporate Affairs Officer who is a member of the Group Executive Committee and the Group Social and Ethics Committee.
-This ensures that sustainability requirements are driven by and within core business functions, and integrated within business planning and management cycles, guiding our major plans and actions.
+Sustainability is implemented by dedicated section within the Corporate Affairs department forming part of Group Regulatory and Corporate Affairs function, which is managed by the Group Regulatory and Corporate Affairs Officer who is a member of the Group Executive Committee and the Group Social and Ethics Committee.
+Execution is driven by Group Executive: Corporate Affairs who reports into the Group Regulatory and Corporate Affairs Officer.
+This ensures that sustainability requirements are driven by and within core business functions, and integrated within business strategy, planning and management cycles, guiding our major plans including capital expenditure and actions.
 On a monthly basis, the Group Principal Risk Report includes risk assessment and quantification of MTN's energy use and GHG emissions, emerging risks and actions allocated to executive functions allocated for risk management.
 Given that the largest impact stems from energy consumption, our Infrastructure and Technology teams are responsible for ensuring energy efficiency and reduction.
-Business plans and objectives in this regard are overseen by Group and Technology functions, and reports are compiled on a monthly basis by operations.
+Business plans and objectives in this regard are overseen jointly with Group and Technology function, and reports are compiled on a monthly basis by operations in partnership with the various markets.
+1